 Explain to children that in the United States, public school is funded through the government and all children must go.
-Ask the children to raise their hands if they feel lucky to go to school.
-Ask them to raise their hands if they feel sometimes that school is hard and wish they didn't have to go.
+Ask the children why educating everyone is important to our world?
+What is it important to learn in school in order to live a full life?

 Brainstorm some things that people can do in life because they learn the skills at school; things that help them do well in life and things that help the community do well.
 Examples include read the newspaper, solve problems, get along with others, count money, and read to learn.